-If you’ve felt some anxiety responding to this question, worry no longer.
-We’re happy to say that now your business can answer with an emphatic yes.
+If you’ve felt some anxiety responding to this question, worry no longer: Your business can answer with an emphatic yes.

 Apple Pay, a digital wallet and credit card alternative that simplifies the purchase process, began in 2014 and has grown in use and popularity since.
 Available through Apple mobile devices and over the web, Apple Pay is on pace to handle one in every 10 global card transactions by 2025, according to recent trend data.

 Offering Apple Pay as a payment method gives your organization the payment flexibility today’s customers seek and “future proofs” your organization for the digital wallet growth to come.

 It’s well known that offering more payment methods leads to a higher conversion rate.
 And Apple Pay is no exception: A popular crowdfunding site saw conversions increase up to 250 percent when customers used Apple Pay to fund campaigns.

 Part of the reason digital wallets increase the conversion rate is because confirming a purchase with biometric authentication (Touch or Face ID) makes payment quick and simple, skipping additional steps that might create friction in the payment process.